h2non/ASIR/IAW/README.md

 This repository collects a simple PHP base utility code of general purpose in order to deploy the IAW exam.

-# Design and Patterns
+# Features and Design Patterns

-### The code implementation is very simple focused on the assignature requirements based on PHP.
+#### The code implementation is very simple focused on the assignature requirements based on PHP.

 * Control estructures
  - `for`